Getting a Mortgage on Maternity Leave

 Get Started with an expert broker to find out exactly how much you could borrow.

-If you’re making a joint mortgage application and one of the applicants is on maternity leave, some lenders will look at both of your earnings and lend between four and five times combined income, under the right circumstances and with appropriate evidence of income.
+Suppose you’re making a joint mortgage application, and one of the applicants is on maternity leave.
+In that case, some lenders will look at your earnings and lend between four and five times your combined income under the right circumstances and with appropriate evidence of income.

 Example: If both named applicants earn £20,000 and one is on maternity leave, some lenders will consider your joint income to be £40,000, so as long as you can evidence that whoever is going to be off work – on maternity or paternity leave – will be going back on the same terms of employment.
-In this scenario with a £40,000 joint income, you’ll be able to borrow between £160,000 and £200,000 depending on circumstances.
+In this scenario, with a £40,000 joint income, you can borrow between £160,000 and £200,000, depending on circumstances.

 How much deposit do you need?

-The amount of deposit you’ll need really depends on your overall situation.
+The amount of deposit you’ll need depends on your overall situation.

-But the minimum you’re likely to need is 10% of the property’s value, unless you’re applying through a scheme like Help to Buy.
+But the minimum you’re likely to need is 10% of the property’s value, unless you’re applying through a scheme like First Homes.

 Typically, the larger the deposit, the higher the chance of getting a mortgage based on maternity leave income at the best rate possible.

-You’d have a much stronger case for borrowing at 50% loan to value (LTV) than if you were borrowing at 95% LTV, for instance.
+For instance, you’d have a much stronger case for borrowing at 50% loan-to-value (LTV) than if you were borrowing at 95% LTV.

 If, for example, you have bad credit, you might be asked to put down a larger deposit.